Blog

 Within the healthcare industry’s gravity, standards compliance has become an integral part of medical software development.

-According to HIPAA regulations, any eHealth solution should comprise digital, material, and managerial safeguards as well as its continuous maintenance.
+According to HIPAA regulations, any eHealth solution should comprise technical, physical, and administrative safeguards as well as continuous maintenance.

-To ensure medical IT products’ release and provide them with high quality and complete privacy, businesses should consider software testing as an inalienable SDLC step.
-Hence, by applying an all-inclusive QA bundle, one can meet desired outcomes and satisfy end-user needs within tight deadlines.
+To ensure medical IT products’ release and attain high quality and complete privacy, businesses should consider software testing as an inalienable SDLC step.
+By applying a need-driven QA bundle, you can meet desired outcomes and enhance customer satisfaction within tight deadlines.

 Need support in eHealth software testing?
 Reach out to us to get a consultation with our QA experts.